dmmagdal/NeuralTextToSpeech/AudioProcessing/README.md

          * The `get_mel_tfio()` function relies on Tensorflow IO and isnt really tested.
          * The `get_spectrogram_tf()` function does not output an array of the expected shape.
 This is most likely because it extracts the magnitude of the spectrogram signal (thus making it a linear spectrogram and not mel spectrogram).
 The linear to mel weight matrix is multiplied with it to get the mel spectrogram (as seen in `get_mel_spec_tf()`).
          * The `get_spectrogram_tf()` function was pulled from the Keras [ASR with CTC example](https://keras.io/examples/audio/ctc_asr/#preprocessing) while `get_mel_spec_tf()` was pulled from the Keras [Mel-GAN Spectrogram Inversion Feature Matching example](https://keras.io/examples/audio/melgan_spectrogram_inversion/).
+             * This function is also used as the basis of `audio_processing_tf.py` which is used in all currently "active" models right now.
      * The `get_mel_spec_tf()` function outputs a shape that is different from `get_mel_librosa()` and `TacotronSTFT`, but that is because it is in the form `[n_mel_channels, melspec_length]` while the other two are in `[melspec_length, n_mel_chanhels]`.
 It is also important to note that the `melspec_length` from `get_mel_spec_tf()` is slightly shorter than from the other two functions (usually by 4 timesteps) while the `melspec_length` from `get_mel_librosa()` and `TacotronSTFT` match perfectly.
+     * A raw comparison of the mel spectrograms between the PyTorch TacotronSTFT, librosa, and Tensorflow shows that none of them match.
+This is sort of expected since the `melspec_length` for Tensorflow is different from librosa and TacotronSTFT and the data read using scipy is different from when librosa reads the same file.
+Since all are distinct, we need to measure the difference between their values (L2 or L1 loss/difference).
+Low loss means they're roughly the same.
+         * Update: After using the same workflow as in `data.py` (from "active" model folders), we've seen that the losses are brought down significantly between the tensorflow mel spectrogram & the other libraries.
+The workflow in `data.py` is meant to closely align with the workflow for processing mel spectrograms in Tacotron 2, further building on what is available in `audio_processing_tf.py`.
+That means mel-spectrogram extraction is currently pretty close to what is in the Tacotron 2 repo.